6 Binance Canada alternatives

 Certain trading features are limited or unavailable to residents of Ontario and Quebec.

 Binance is the world’s largest crypto exchange in terms of daily trading volume, providing an online trading platform where users can buy and sell over 350 cryptocurrencies.
-And if you’ve landed on this page, you’re probably wondering whether you can use Binance in Canada.
+If you’ve landed on this guide, you’re probably wondering if you can use Binance in Canada.

-But while the answer is no, the good news is that there are several legit alternatives to choose from.
+While the answer is no, the good news is that there are several legit crypto exchange alternatives you can choose from.

 Is Binance exchange available in Canada?